 This means the LTV for each customer of company X during 2020 was 9 times its CAC.
 In other words, it gained 9 times more value than it spent on acquiring new customers.

-LTV:CAC – Benchmarks, KPIs, And Best Practices
+What is a good LTV:CAC ratio for SaaS? – Benchmarks, KPIs, And Best Practices

 There is no magic number to help you identify the perfect LTV:CAC ratio for your business.
 But according to David Skok, your LTV should be at least 3 times your CAC for running a financially healthy SaaS business.